Mitchell-MC/telco_customer_churn/README.md

 # telco_customer_churn

+*These notes have been provided within the python notebook, check the notebook for added context.*

 # **Introduction**
 An organization loses its customers to its competition for various reasons.
 What mainly attracts customers to go ahead with a shift is attributed to the price of the product and its quality.
 This is true for the Telecom industry as well.
 A churn of 10 to 60 percent in any company is a big number that can affect the company’s overall growth.